sca075/mqtt_vacuum_camera/README.md

   <img src="images/img.png" alt="Valetudo Connections Setting Menu">
 </div>

-To test this custom component we are using a PI4 with Home Assistant OS fully updated [to the last version](https://www.home-assistant.io/faq/release/), this allow us to confirm that the component is working properly with Home Assistant.
+This custom component is developed and tested using a PI4 with Home Assistant OS fully updated [to the last version](https://www.home-assistant.io/faq/release/), this allow us to confirm that the component is working properly with Home Assistant.
-It works when setting the camera with the below card, then it is possible to operate the vacuum and the integration is already providing the required calibration data therefore please use the below link and follow the detailed instruction on how to [setup Piotr Machowski card]( https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card/tree/master).
+It was developed to work in together with below card, that gives the possible to operate the vacuum and the integration is already providing the required calibration data.
+Please click on the link and follow the detailed instruction on how to [setup the lovelace-xiaomi-vacuum-map-card]( https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card/tree/master).

-in the card configuration you might configure as following the calibration_source and internal_variables:
+in the card configuration you might configure as following the calibration_source and internal_variables as following:
 ```

 type: custom:xiaomi-vacuum-map-card